 Hootsuite is a Social Media Management tool which helps you track and monitor your social media accounts.
-The free version enables you to add up to 3 accounts (it used to be 5) and schedule up to 30 posts.
+The free version enables you to add up to 3 accounts.
 For Irish software companies, the most logical accounts to add are:

 - LinkedIn company page